dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/recognise-accompanying-text.md

 In some scenarios, the accompanying text you need is not in the immediate vicinity of the barcode.
 You can set a custom area to search by using the successfully decoded barcode as a reference via `top`, `bottom`, `left` and `right` values.
 The unit is in percentage.

 Let's take the following image as an example.
-In this sample image, the information we would like to recognize is within the green box, but it is relatively far from the barcode.
+In this sample image, the information we would like to recognize is within the green box, but it is a relatively far from the barcode.
 We can specify a custom searching area (marked by the red box) by setting the following arguments:

 `RegionBottom = -150`,
 `RegionLeft = -12`,